Strategic Plan Initiatives

 Adult Faith Formation

-A committee was formed and meets monthly to discuss opportunities the parish can take advantage, to deepen the faith and spiritual life of our members.
+A committee was formed and meets monthly to discuss opportunities for the parish to deepen the faith and spiritual lives of our members.
 The largest success that has come from this work is the integration of Christ Renews His Parish (CRHP), a spiritual renewal weekend retreat, into our community.
 CRHP retreats are held with all-men and all-women groups twice a year.
-Attendees from the previous retreat put on the weekend for the group that follows them, inviting 15-25 to attend a 30-hour weekend retreat on the parish campus.
+Attendees from the previous retreat put on the weekend for the group that follows them, inviting 10-20 to attend a weekend retreat on the parish campus.

-In addition to CRHP, the Adult Faith Formation committee has hosted Ignatian Spirituality discussions, invited guest speakers, and hosted parishioners who have shared how witnessing or practicing the Corporal and Spiritual Works of Mercy have positively impacted their lives.
-This fall, they will be hosting a Parish Mission.
-More information can be found here.
+In addition to CRHP, the Adult Faith Formation committee has hosted Ignatian Spirituality discussions, sponsored a parish mission, and invited guest speakers, including parishioners who have shared how witnessing or practicing the Corporal and Spiritual Works of Mercy have positively impacted their lives.
+More information on faith formation opportunities can be found here.

-St. Peter’s recently paid off all debt owed to the diocese.
-We’re making changes in many areas to both cut expenses and improve cash flow.
-LED lighting has been installed throughout the campus and solar panels have been installed on our roofs, giving us significant cost savings on our energy bills.
+In recent years, St. Peter’s made changes in many areas to both cut expenses and improve cash flow.
+LED lighting has been installed throughout the campus and solar panels have been installed giving us significant cost savings on our energy bills.
 School families now pay all fees through automatic withdrawal, and more parishioners have signed up to have their tithe taken out of their checking or savings accounts automatically.
 Our parish Finance Committee meets monthly to discuss the operating budget and looks for both short-term and long-term opportunities to strengthen the parish’s financial position.
-Our St. Peter’s Annual Reports can be downloaded here, for further details.
+Our St. Peter’s Annual Reports can be downloaded here.

 Communications & Marketing

 Parish leadership and our event chairs have made a concerted effort to invite our entire parish family to collaborate, fundraise, and have fun together.
-They have also been more strategic in their approach with supporters and donors, which has been beneficial.
-Events like Wurst Fest and Meyer Fest have brought many parish demographics together and invited our greater community to enjoy the festivities.
-Parish communications support these community-building endeavors, as well as those of the Faith Formation, Outreach, and Campus Master Plan, and Finance committees.
+Parish and school events are planned to appeal to many parish demographics, and we welcome our greater community to enjoy the festivities.
+Parish communications support these community-building endeavors, as well as those of the Faith Formation, Outreach, Campus Master Plan, and Finance committees.

 Evangelization & Outreach

-From the time Fr.
-Steve first arrived as our pastor in 2009, he has been passionate about St. Peter’s reaching out to our neighbors, especially those on the eastern side of our parish boundaries.
+At St. Peter’s, we are passionate about reaching out to our neighbors, especially those on the eastern side of our parish boundaries.
 Our parish extends from 59th Street to Gregory Blvd., and from Wornall Rd. to Prospect Ave., yet most of our parishioners live west of Troost Ave.
-Parishioners have recognized that finding ways to make connections and build community is worthwhile, and several individuals who share Fr.
-Steve’s passion for this work have been finding ways to partner with other organizations and individuals.
+We recognize that we are called to make connections and build community, and we have been finding ways to partner with other organizations and individuals under the guidance of the Urban Village Council.
+In response to the Strategic Plan goal of evangelization and outreach, this committee was formed to promote socio-economic opportunities for all within our parish boundaries.
+Learn more about Urban Village here.

 Parish Life (Campus Master Plan)

-The extensive study that was done on our facilities, grounds, and campus revealed significant needs that the parish has to address.
 It was apparent that we needed to create a safer drop-off solution on Meyer Blvd. for our students.
-This summer, the Legacy Center parking lot was renovated with an off-street drive for safer drop-off.
-The renovation will also include a new pergola that will help create more continuity between our campus buildings.
-New landscaping will also greatly improve the aesthetics of the north side of our campus.
-To the right is a rendering of the renovation, scheduled to be concluded before in September 2016-2017.
+In 2016, the Legacy Center parking lot was renovated with an off-street drive for safer drop-off.
+The renovation also includes a new pergola that will help create more continuity between our campus buildings.
+New landscaping also improves the aesthetics of the north side of our campus, and additional lighting improves safety and appearance.

-Another significant priority is the renovation of our north school building.
+Another significant priority identified in the Campus Master Plan was the renovation of our north school building.
 The stone building facing Meyer Blvd. first opened its doors to St. Peter’s school children in 1929.
-The building is in dire need of renovation.
-Complete HVAC, plumbing, electrical wiring, retrofitting for water sprinklers for fire safety, and many more projects have become necessary to maintain a safe, comfortable environment for our 550 students.
-We have undergone a feasibility study to determine the extent of the project and the ability to raise the funds for this major capital project.
-If we can raise the funds, we also could fulfill the need for a narthex or gathering space on the east side of the church, where part of the courtyard between church and school currently are located.
-(Above is a rendering of what the view of the narthex from Meyer Blvd. could potentially look like.)
+The building was in dire need of renovation.
+Complete HVAC, plumbing, electrical wiring, retrofitting for water sprinklers, and many more projects were completed to maintain a safe, comfortable environment for our students.
+Thanks to the generosity of donors, we reached the $6.2 million goal of Upon This Rock, our capital campaign, which will cover the cost of the school renovation.
+We also secured a long-term loan through the diocese to complete construction of a gathering space between the church and school.